shobhitsadwal/workout_tracker_using_OpenAI/README.md

 ![open_ai](https://openai.com/content/images/2021/08/openai-cover.png)
 ![gpt-3](https://crowdbotics.ghost.io/content/images/2020/07/GPT-3-2.jpg)

-# Aims and objective of this project
+# Aim and objective of this project
 the primary aim of this project is to track down the calories burned and the food intake required when we input the information and to recieve the exact information from a deep-learning model which is also called as **GPT-3**.